 I have been at Sojourn since its creation.
 I have lived in Louisville since the age of 14, so this place is home to me more than anywhere else I have lived.

 I work for the International Mission Board as a Microsoft 365 engineer.
 I am a graduate of Indiana University Southeast.
 My wife and I have been married since 2010.
 We have three kids.
 Jude, Riley, and Ansel.

+My professional experience includes four years in mergers and acquisitions and 10 years in small business ownership.
 I have a master’s degree from The Southern Baptist Theological Seminary and a bachelor’s degree in business from Georgia State University.
-I'm a Leadership Louisville class of 2020 alumnus, and I commissioned as a Kentucky Colonel in 2018.
+I am a Leadership Louisville class of 2020 alumni and was commissioned as a Kentucky Colonel in 2018.

 I’ve been married to Anna since 2011.
 We have two amazing daughters, Harper and Natalie.

-We've been members at Sojourn since 2009, and I became a pastor in 2018.
-My pastoral responsibilities at Midtown include serving on the governing elder body, a subset of the full council of elders that provides oversight to pastor Jamaal; makes high-level financial decisions; and collaborates with Jamaal and the staff to cultivate the vision, mission, values, and beliefs of the church.
+We’ve been members here since 2009, and I became a pastor in 2018.
+My pastoral responsibilities at Sojourn Midtown include serving on the governing elder body, a subset of the full council of elders that provides oversight to pastor Jamaal, high-level financial decision-making, and collaborates with Jamaal and the staff to refine the vision, mission, values, and beliefs of the church.